 Each group training organisation (GTO) is required to conduct its own annual self-assessment.

-Compliance audits are carried out independent of the Department of Education and Training.
+Compliance audits are carried out independent of the department.
 However, the department and the organisation requiring the audit both have responsibilities in respect of an audit.

 Under Section 84(2) of the